 Regardless, it is wise to have a chat with your landlord to get their permission when doing any painting or permanent changes.
 Many landlords request that you leave the property the same as it was when you first moved in, especially if you have a short term contract.
 However, others are happy for you to make changes if it improves the property or can be changed back before you leave.

 There are plenty of ways to decorate a rental house and still get your deposit back.
 After checking exactly what your landlord is okay with you to do, try implementing a couple of these changes around the home for a makeover on a budget:

 It’s incredible just how much a rug can really change up the atmosphere of the place, no matter the size of it.
 Try incorporating your favourite patterns and colours into the colour scheme to show off some of your personality.
 Adding a rug can really jazz up a room, especially if you have plain flooring or can’t put anything on the walls.

 Giving off an adorable yet romantic glow, fairy lights are great at brightening up dark corners or for wrapping around bedposts to create a magical sleeping space.
-Make sure they’re turned off when you aren’t in the room and that you use non-stain white tack to stick them up on walls.
+Make sure they’re turned off when you aren’t in the room and that you use non-stain white-tac to stick them up on walls.
 Not allowed any sort of tac or adhesive on the wall?
 You can place them around the bed as mentioned, but also around mirrors, cupboards and shoe racks to instantly upgrade these typically plain features.

 Easy to change up at a moment’s notice, soft furnishings help you put your own twist on each room without changing it permanently.
 From sofa cushions to curtains, you can give your home a splash of colour or that sleek monochrome look in an instant.
 You can change them whenever you please, allowing you to follow trends and give your home a new look with ease.